nuts-foundation/nuts-consent-cordapp/docs/pages/corda_consent_model.rst

 ------------------

 It is possible that a single care provider or organisation is using multiple pieces of software.
-Something which is common if a organisation adopts the best-of-breed approach in software selection.
+Something which is common if an organisation adopts the best-of-breed approach in software selection.
 In that case you don't want to register additional consent.
-The way Nuts deals with this, is that a care organisation will have an unique set of keys which can be exported and uploaded to *Nuts service space*.
+The way Nuts deals with this, is that a care organisation will have a unique set of keys which can be exported and uploaded to *Nuts service space*.
 When a new care organisation is registered for a Nuts node in the *Nuts registry* other nodes can act on this event.
 If another node identifies the care organisation as a party that is registered at that node, it can pro-actively add the new Nuts node as a party to the existing consent records.
-This is possible due to the fact that the organisation has its own key pair.
 The same mechanism can be used for migration purposes as well.

-Fro the consent cordapp this process is an update of the state but without any attachments changing or added/removed.
+For the consent cordapp this process is an update of the state but without any attachments changing or added/removed.
 Only an involved party is added and all parties sign the transaction.
 All checks by the contract and any oracles still needs to be done by all involved parties.